Financial Aid

 You may choose any of these methods to file a FAFSA form:

-• Log in at studentaid.gov to apply online or
+• Log in at fafsa.gov to apply online

-• If you are applying for a summer session, contact the financial aid office at your college to find out which school year you should select when you complete your FAFSA form.
+If you are applying for a summer session, contact the financial aid office at your college or career/trade school to find out which school year you should select when you complete your FAFSA form.

 Listing Colleges and/or Career Schools

 While completing the FAFSA form, you must list at least one school to receive your information.
-The schools you list will use your FAFSA information to determine the types and amounts of aid you may receive.
-Use the Federal School Code Search to find the colleges you’re interested in including on your FAFSA form.
+The schools you list will use your FAFSA information to determine the types and amounts of student aid you may receive.
+Use the School Search to find the colleges or career/trade schools you’re interested in including on your FAFSA form.
+Morris Brown College School Code: 001583

-For purposes of federal student aid, it does not matter in what order you list the schools.
+For federal student aid purposes, the order of schools for your college list does not matter.
 However, to be considered for state aid, some states require you to list schools in a particular order (for instance, you might need to list a state school first).
-Find out whether your state has a requirement for the order in which you list schools on your FAFSA form
+Find out whether your state has a requirement for the order in which you list schools on your FAFSA form.

-You can list up to 10 schools online or in the mobile app or up to four schools on a FAFSA PDF.
-(You can add more schools to your FAFSA form later.)
+Your 2024–25 school list can have up to 20 schools online or up to 10 schools on a FAFSA PDF.
+(You can add or delete schools on your FAFSA form later.)
 Schools you list on the application will automatically receive your FAFSA results electronically.

 Note: Schools will not be able to see which other schools you listed on your FAFSA form.